lenasimine/mc4chem/README.md

 Tested using version 1.17.1 but it is likely transferable.

 If you teach pchem, please feel free to use this as basis for your own minigame.
-If you do, please don't forget to give us credit, follow us on twitter (@McGillChemOut, @thesiminegroup), and keep in touch :)
+If you do, please don't forget to give us credit, follow us on twitter (@thesiminegroup, @McGillChemOut), and keep in touch :)

 McGill University MC4Chem Team,